Ugadi - 16 March 2010, SriRamanavami-24 March 2010

 Sending the predominantly yellow dishes on the first plate to FIC yellow hosted by Sunshinemom of tongueticklers blog

-Sakkare Achchu/Sugar Figurines for Sankranti
+Sakkare Achu/Sugar Figurines for Sankranti

 Sankranti or Sat Kranti which means 'good movement' is the transimigration of sun from one zodiac to another.
 Most of us celebrate this as a harvest festival too.Whoever celebrates it as the harvest festival should thank Earth for blessing us with fertile land so that we can sustain ourselves.